Linuxpad

 sudo systemctl enable --now docker.service

-To run Docker commands as a non-root user, you must first add your user to the “docker” group.
+To execute Docker commands as a non-root user, you must first add your user to the “docker” group.
 It is a simple task.
 To do that, type in the following:

 sudo usermod -aG docker ${USER}